Rampart (film): Reddit AMA

 An attempt to market the film via the social news website Reddit went "horribly wrong", according to Forbes.
 Harrelson agreed to answer questions in an AMA (Ask Me Anything) session on Reddit's massively popular IAmA subreddit, where notable people engage in Q&A sessions with the Reddit community.
 Redditors were disappointed by his answers and his apparent misunderstanding of the format, most notably refusing to answer a question regarding Harrelson's alleged sexual encounter with an individual at a prom afterparty, with some vowing to "boycott the flick".
 CNET characterized one of Harrelson's responses as "sheer oozing, all-about-me-ism".

-Josh Feldman with MediaIte shared the following perspective: "a proxy for the actor basically gave vague answers to half of the questions and in-no-way subtle plugs for his upcoming movie Rampart to the other half.
+Josh Feldman of Mediaite shared the following perspective: "a proxy for the actor basically gave vague answers to half of the questions and in-no-way subtle plugs for his upcoming movie Rampart to the other half.
 It was a public relations nightmare, and while it certainly raised awareness about the movie, it definitely backfired."
 Feldman went on to say about the incident, "it came across as robotic and represented an inability to connect with people when it should have been insanely easy to do so."
-Feldman summarized the lesson learned by stating the following, "When you’re doing an AMA on Reddit, you drop the act and engage with real people.
+Feldman summarized the lesson learned by stating the following: "When you’re doing an AMA on Reddit, you drop the act and engage with real people.
 Some will be fans, some won’t, but if you’re just honest and it doesn’t seem like your answers have been planned out, people will respect you for it."
-It has also been speculated by the Reddit community that it was not actually the actor answering the questions but instead a public relations agent for the movie.

 Reception

 Critical response

 Rampart received generally positive reviews.
-On Rotten Tomatoes, it has an approval rating of 74% based on 149 reviews, with an average rating of 6.60/10.
+On Rotten Tomatoes, it has an approval rating of 74% based on 145 reviews, with an average rating of 6.60/10.
 The site's consensus was that "Rampart sends viewers plummeting into a nihilistic hell of its protagonist's creation, yet Woody Harrelson's performance in the central role is too magnetic to dismiss".
 On Metacritic, the film has a score of 70 based on 35 reviews, indicating "generally favorable reviews".

 Roger Ebert gave the film four out of four stars and praised Harrelson's performance, writing "Harrelson is an ideal actor for the role.
 Especially in tensely wound-up movies like this, he implies that he's looking at everything and then watching himself looking."
 Peter Travers of Rolling Stone praised Harrelson's performance: "it could have been a bucket of bleak.
 But the electric talent of Harrelson and Moverman is too exciting to be anything but exhilarating."

 Justin Chang of Variety wrote: "While the film is drenched in atmosphere and packs a verbal and visceral punch, its relentless downward spiral makes for an overdetermined, not entirely satisfying character study."

 Kirk Honeycutt of The Hollywood Reporter wrote: "Harrelson goes full bore from the opening scene and there are no scenes he is not in.
 But the effect is wearying rather than exhilarating."